Fire Escape Stairs

 Older buildings often feature stairs that were once legal but are no longer compliant.

-• Overly steep pitch
+• Overly steep pitch and short treads

 • Missing or non-conforming handrails